 3.Y.4.2.3 Expected Actions

+A Clinical Knowledge Directory shall accept requests using both the HTTP GET and HTTP POST methods.

-Upon reception of the Infobutton Knowledge Request, the Clinical Knowledge Source Actor shall parse the request.
+Upon receipt of the Infobutton Knowledge Request, the Clinical Knowledge Directory Actor shall parse the request.

 If there are no errors, it shall return the Infobutton Knowledge Response as specified in 3.Y.4.2.2 and HTTP response code 200 - OK.

-If there are syntax errors in the request the Clinical Knowledge Source shall return a 400 - Bad Request response code.
+If there are syntax errors in the request the Clinical Knowledge Directory shall return a 400 - Bad Request response code.

-If the Clinical Knowledge Requester is not authorized to access the Clinical Knowledge Source, it shall return a 401 – Request Unauthorized failure.
+If the Clinical Knowledge Requester is not authorized to access the Clinical Knowledge Directory, it should return a 401 – Request Unauthorized failure, but may return other values depending upon how the system implements authentication.

-If the Infobutton Knowledge Request supplied credentials in the HTTP request and they are not valid Clinical Knowledge Source shall log an authentication error in the audit log.
+If the Infobutton Knowledge Request supplied credentials in the HTTP request and they are not valid Clinical Knowledge Directory shall log an authentication error in the audit log.
 If no credentials were supplied, an audit log entry should not be generated.

-Other error codes may be returned by the Clinical Knowledge Source as needed.
+Other error codes may be returned by the Clinical Knowledge Directory as needed.

 Some web-based authentication mechanisms use HTTP redirects to provide for user authentication (e.g., OAuth) or access controls.
 This IHE profile neither requires nor prohibits use of these mechanisms to enforce user authentication or enable access controls.
 The use of these methods for authentication or access control is out of the scope of this profile.

 Note: A Clinical Knowledge Requester should fail gracefully upon receipt of an unrecognized return code in the HTTP response (e.g., such as a redirect request in the example above).
-Additional error return codes may be introduced by web intermediaries such as firewalls and caches that appear between the Clinical Knowledge Source and Clinical Knowledge Requester actors.
+Additional error return codes may be introduced by web intermediaries such as firewalls and caches that appear between the Clinical Knowledge Directory and Clinical Knowledge Requester actors.
 These servers may introduce additional failure modes and failure codes.

 Responses to the Infobutton Knowledge Request should not be cached.

-To ensure this, the Clinical Knowledge Source shall set the HTTP Cache-Control header to no-cache and also send an HTTP Pragma header to no-cache (for HTTP/1.0 caches).
+To ensure this, the Clinical Knowledge Directory shall set the HTTP Cache-Control header to no-cache and also send an HTTP Pragma header to no-cache (for HTTP/1.0 caches).

-The Clinical Knowledge Source shall report each parameter or set of related parameters it used to filter information as a <category> in the Infobutton Knowledge Response.
+The Clinical Knowledge Directory shall report each parameter or set of related parameters it used to filter information as a <category> in the Infobutton Knowledge Response.

-The Clinical Knowledge Requester may ignore parameters that are not relevant.
+The Clinical Knowledge Directory may ignore parameters that are not relevant.
 The ignored parameters shall not be included in a <category> element.
 For example, the administrativeGenderCode.v.c parameter is required to be sent by the Clinical Knowledge Requestor.
-However, it may not be relevant to an Infobutton Knowledge response when the mainSearchCritiera parameter is about an immunization.
+However, it may not be relevant to an Infobutton Knowledge response when the mainSearchCritiera parameter is about an immunization, for example.

+The Clinical Knowledge Directory shall log the request in the audit log.

+3.Y.2.4.3.1 Categories

 The parameters in the Infobutton Knowledge Request are named based on the model elements and data type components associated with them in the HL7 model.
 Several model elements are associated with multiple parameters because the data type has several components.
 For the purpose of categorization the information about the model element should only appear in one <category> element.
 In order to collapse multiple parameters into one <category> element, the values associated multiple parameters must be combined.
 The rules for combining are based on the data type of the model element and can be found in Table 3.Y.4-5 Literal Representations below.

 Table 3.Y.4-5: Literal Representations